 University of Vienna, Centre for Microbiology and Environmental Systems Science, Division of Microbial Ecology, David Berry, Andreas Heberlein

-Vibrant Matter is an art-research project focusing on understanding climate change through artistic means.
+Vibrant Fields is an art-research project focusing on understanding climate change through artistic means.

 The Influence of climatic conditions has various effects on population and population density.
 We can observe a direct relationship between the world distribution of urban sprawl and the respected isotherms.
 It is part of the argument that these isotherms are constantly moving and put tension on the current state of urbanization.
 Human society can only put two strategic logics into the process: Moving with the isotherm or adapting to the new climatic conditions.

 Vibrant Fields hypothesizes the urban nature to be an amalgam of biological and artificially produced and technologically mediated matter that share a symbiotic life cycle within the same environment.
 Only by systematically understanding their relationships, we can contribute to a holistic image illuminating the influence of climate change.
 The main question becomes how atmospheric effects influence the living and non-living participants of the urban realm and how will they adapt to climate change.